De-stressing family dinners

 The first thing to do is insist on playing with your kids.
 Kick a ball, shoot a hockey puck, play a board game, have a little snack, read, review their day.
 Talk.
 Laugh.

-This sets the tone for the whole evening.
+Games like these set the tone for the whole evening.
 When you make it a priority to start your home-time with dropping everything and playing with your kids, you give them the attention they crave, and it also may be a good distraction that you need from thinking about other concerns.

 Regardless, it is important to remember that your children had a hard day as well.
 They’ve put in their 8 or 10 or 12 hours in daycare and/or school and/or after-school activities or sports.